-I made this simple dessert the other day, and then promptly inhaled almost all of it.
+(Updated 2019) I made this Rustic Apple Cake the other day, and then promptly inhaled almost all of it.
 What a perfect autumn cake!
-It’s rich and buttery, and deliriously-scented with cinnamon, lemon, and nutmeg.
+Rich.
+Buttery.
+Deliriously-scented with cinnamon, lemon, and nutmeg.
 It’s pretty to look at, too.

 There are lots of apple cakes out there (some are called “German Apple Cakes”).
 But from reviews I’ve read, the cakes tend to collapse, or “sink” when they emerge from the oven.
 Consequently I used my trusty Spiced Plum Cake batter.
 It held up like a champ.